Table of contents

 The easiest way, of course, is to create a new site taking into account the assumption of friendly links already at the stage of planning its structure, thus avoiding future corrections and unnecessary redirects.

-However, when dealing with a website that has been in existence for some time, friendly links will be an element verified during a UX audit or during an SEO audit before starting SEO activities.
+However, when dealing with a website that has existed for some time, friendly links will be an element verified during a UX audit or during an SEO audit before starting SEO activities.
 As a result of such audits, we will get information on what changes to make so that our site has friendly links.

 Your website needs an SEO audit?
 Check out an SEO audit from Up&More!